Classification: monoclonal antibody

 How to Take Pembrolizumab

-Pembrolizumab is administered intravenously (directly into a vein) over 30 minutes once every three weeks.
+Pembrolizumab is administered intravenously (directly into a vein).
 The dosage may be based on the patient’s height and weight.
-Your provider will determine how many doses you should receive.
+Your provider will determine how many doses you should receive and how often.

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.